-It is illegal to squat in a residential property such as a house or flat and can see a 6 months prison sentence, a fine of up to £5000 and more often, both.
+Squatting in a residential building such as a house or flat is a criminal offense.
+If someone does, they can see a 6 months prison sentence, a fine of up to £5000, or more often, both.
 However, if someone enters the property with the permission of the landlord and then stops paying rent, they are not classed as a squatter.

 It is also against the law not to leave the property when you are instructed to do so by the owner of the house as well as by the police, the council or if there is a repossession order in force.

 What are squatters’ rights in the UK?

 What can make the matter more complex is what is known as squatter’s rights to property.
 A long-term squatter can become the registered owner of property or land that they’ve occupied without the owner’s permission under specific circumstances.
 The squatter needs to prove: